fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 If the water contains plankton or sand particles, plain mono will work just as well, but seems to be a disadvantage when the water is clear.

-I favour a hook length of between 7 and 10 feet total length.
+I favour a hook length of around 6 to 8 feet total length.
 I often insert another swivel in the middle of this hook length as the hook bait will rotate in the tidal flow imparting twists and this additional swivel minimises that effect.

-I often use 10lb mono above this mid-trace swivel and 10 lb fluorocarbon below it, through to the hook.
+I often use 15lb mono above this mid-trace swivel and 10 to 15 lb fluorocarbon below it, through to the hook.

 Quite often I place a half ounce drilled bullet lead above this mid-trace swivel and thread a single small bead onto this trace, below the lead.
 This will ensure the trace really is nailed to the bottom.